PascalMinder/geoblock/readme.md

 Simple plugin for [Traefik](https://github.com/containous/traefik) to block request based on their country of origin.
 Uses [GeoJs.io](https://www.geojs.io/).

 ## Sample configuration
-- `allowocalrequests`: If set to true, will not block request from [Private IP Ranges](https://de.wikipedia.org/wiki/Private_IP-Adresse)
+- `allowLocalRequests`: If set to true, will not block request from [Private IP Ranges](https://de.wikipedia.org/wiki/Private_IP-Adresse)
-- `loglocalrequests`: If set to true, will log every connection from any IP in the private IP range
+- `logLocalRequests`: If set to true, will log every connection from any IP in the private IP range
 - `api`: API URI used for querying the country associated with the connecting IP
 - `countries`: list of allowed countries